 “Whatever you want to be boy.”
 He laughed throwing his head back.

-The Cherwell river met the Thames in the bend that was slightly hidden from where we stood, although you couldn’t see it the sense of it being so was powerful enough.
+The Cherwell river met the Thames in the bend that was slightly hidden from where we stood, although you couldn’t see it the sense of it being there was powerful enough.